squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 ..
 Gentle introduction to Squirrel

-This tutorial provides a very quick introduction to the main concepts of Squirrel.
+This tutorial provides a very quick introduction to the main concepts of **Squirrel**.
 It can be used to ease its discovery and to get an intuitive grasp of the multiple concepts by going through a concrete example.
 The reference manual provides a more extensive presentation of all the concepts.

-In many cases, the concept introduced here are also direct clickable reference to the more extensive presentation of the reference manual.
+In many cases, the concept introduced here are also direct clickable references to the more extensive presentation in the reference manual.

 Protocol modelling
 --------------------

-Squirrel allows to perform proofs of security for communication protocols.
-It works whitin a high-order logic, and a first step is to be able to model all the components of a protocol inside a logic.
+Squirrel allows performing proofs of security for communication protocols relying on cryptography.
+It works within a high-order logic, and a first step is to be able to model all the components of a protocol inside a logic.

 Messages
 ++++++++

-Messages computed and exchanged by a protocol and sent over the network are modelled using :ref:`terms <term>`.
+Messages computed by a protocol and sent over the network are modelled using :ref:`terms <term>`.

 Concretely, a term is built from